Games in Schools

 The Games in Schools project started with a 6-week long Massive Online Open Course (MOOC) with the following modules:

-At the end of the course, teachers were asked to come up with tailored lesson plans (which are shared below) with game-based learning elements.
+At the end of the course, teachers were asked to come up with tailored lesson plans with game-based learning elements.
 An Editorial Board of Teachers peer-reviewed the lesson plans and included the best ones in the teacher’s handbook on the use of video games in schools.
 The course remains free and available for use here.

 What teachers had to say

-More than 4200 teachers across Europe took part in the 2019 edition of the Massive Online Open Courses.
+More than 1,900 teachers from 77 countries registered to take part in the 2023 edition of the Massive Online Open Courses.

-96% of participants reported they will use the examples presented in the MOOCs in their everyday work.
+99% of the participants rated the overall value of the course as ‘Good’ or ‘Very Good’ and 91% of the participants agreed that they will use the ideas and examples presented in the MOOC in their everyday work.

 Angela Metallinou, Greece